nghiant2710/docs/colibri-imx6-alpine-python/README-short.txt

-The Python buildpack image for Python apps for Colibri iMX6dl.
+The Python buildpack image for Python apps.